 • A new Surrogacy Register: This adds greater transparency and gives children born through surrogacy the opportunity to trace their origins when they are older.

 • New rules on payments: Protecting surrogates by ensuring they are not left worse off through surrogacy.
 This will provide clarity over which payments the intended parents are permitted to make to the surrogate.
 Permitted payments include medical and wellbeing costs, those to recoup lost earnings, pregnancy support, and travel.
 Prohibited payments include those made for carrying the child, compensatory payments, and living expenses such as rent.

 • Commercial surrogacy prohibited: Ensure that surrogacy continues to operate on an altruistic, rather than a commercial basis.
 Surrogacy arrangements will also remain unenforceable: the surrogate could not be forced to give the child to the intended parents because of an enforceable surrogacy contract, as seen under some “for profit” systems.

 • International surrogacy agreements: The reforms are designed to make domestic surrogacy arrangements a more attractive option.
-However, those who do opt for international surrogacy arrangements, the Law Commissions also recommend legal and practical measures to safeguard the welfare of those children, for example through assisting them in acquiring UK nationality, and recording relevant information on the Surrogacy Register.
+However, for those who do opt for international surrogacy arrangements, the Law Commissions also recommend legal and practical measures to safeguard the welfare of those children, for example by assisting them in acquiring UK nationality and recording relevant information on the Surrogacy Register.